luiHoll97/luiHoll97/README.md

 - <a href=https://favourite-dog-picker.netlify.app/>Fullstack Dog Voter</a> (PERN Stack)
 - <a href=https://c5c2-study-resources.netlify.app/>Fullstack Resource Sharer</a> (PERN Stack)

-### I'm currently building...
+### I'm currently working on..
-- A Worlde App, with language selector and leaderboards
+- A product with a friend!
+I cant reveal much, but it's a full-stack application using PERN, with React Native as our client portal.
-- Touching up my CSS on a Tv Shows app
+    - At current stage, we're configuring Docker for our project.

 ### I'm thinking about building...
-- A language flashcard application using Next.js
+- An improved TripAdvisor

 ### Contact Me